carpentries-incubator/medical-image-processing/episodes/mri.md

 Next, we'll cover some details on working with NIfTI files with Nibabel.

 #### Reading NIfTI Images

 [NiBabel](https://nipy.org/nibabel/) is a Python package for reading and writing neuroimaging data.
 To learn more about how NiBabel handles NIfTIs, refer to the [NiBabel documentation on working with NIfTIs](https://nipy.org/nibabel/nifti_images.html), which this episode heavily references.
+This part of the lesson is also similar to an existing lessons from The Carpentries Incubator; namely: [Introduction to Working with MRI Data in Python](https://carpentries-incubator.github.io/SDC-BIDS-IntroMRI/).
+This is because in terms of reading and loading data and accessing the image, there are limited possibilities.

 ```python
 import nibabel as nib